-You can bring forward unused pension allowances to boost your allowance for the current year (2024/25).
-The pension allowance was £40,000 for 2021/22 and 2022/23, and £60,000 for 2023/24.
-This allows you to pay pension contributions over the current year's annual allowance - in theory up to £200,000 - and still enjoy full tax relief on those contributions at your marginal tax rate.
+You can bring forward unused pension allowances to boost your allowance for the current year (2025/26).
+The pension allowance was £40,000 for 2022/23, and £60,000 for 2023/24 and 2024/25.
+This allows you to pay pension contributions over the current year's annual allowance - in theory up to £220,000 - and still enjoy full tax relief on those contributions at your marginal tax rate.
 However, the total tax relievable pension contributions are also limited by your taxable earnings for the year.
 The calculations can be complex, so it is best to do your pension planning well before the end of the tax year.

-Example: Jane earns £100,000 per year and is opted into her workplace pension scheme.
+Jane earns £100,000 per year and is opted into her workplace pension scheme.
 The pension contributions made by Jane and her employer amount to £8,000 per year (Jane contributing £3,000, and her employer £5,000), and this has been the case for the past three years.
-During May 2024, Jane won £100,000 on the premium bonds and wishes to maximise her pension contributions for 2024/25.
-Jane's financial adviser calculates that Jane has unused annual allowances of £168,000 in 2024/25 being £32,000 (£40,000 - £8,000) from the years: 2021/22 and 2022/23, and £52,000 (£60,000 -£8,000) for 2023/24 and 2024/25.
-Jane can pay up to £97,000 (£100,000 - £3,000) in additional pension contributions for 2024/25 as her total contributions are limited by her total earnings.
+During May 2025, Jane won £100,000 on the premium bonds and wishes to maximise her pension contributions for 2025/26.

+Jane's financial adviser calculates that Jane has unused annual allowances of £188,000 in 2025/26 being £32,000 (£40,000 - £8,000) from 2022/23, and £52,000 (£60,000 - £8,000) for 2023/24, 2024/25 and 2025/26.
+Jane can pay up to £97,000 (£100,000 - £3,000) in additional pension contributions for 2025/26 as her total contributions are limited by her total earnings.

-Tip: You can carry forward unused pension allowances from the three previous tax years and use these to cover pension contributions greater than the current year's annual allowance.
+You can carry forward unused pension allowances from the three previous tax years and use these to cover pension contributions greater than the current year's annual allowance.

-Ask your employer to pay pension contributions to top up your pay.
+Ask your employer to top up your pay.
+Ask your employer to pay pension contributions

 If you are due a pay rise and do not need the extra money day to day, you could ask your employer to pay the increase as a contribution directly into your pension scheme (a salary sacrifice arrangement).
-The employer receives tax relief for the contribution and there are no NICs to pay - a saving for both you and your employer.
+The employer receives tax relief for the contribution and there is no income tax or any NICs to pay - a saving for both you and your employer.
 You must agree in writing to adjust your salary before the revised pension contributions are paid for this arrangement to be tax effective.

 Make pension contributions or charitable gifts to retain your child benefit.

-Child benefit is clawed-back as a tax charge when the higher earner of a couple has adjusted net income over £60,000 (see tip 7).
+Child benefit is clawed-back as a tax charge when the higher earner of a couple has adjusted net income over £60,000.
 You can reduce your annual adjusted net income to below this threshold by making pension contributions or charitable donations under Gift Aid.
 At this level of income, making pension contributions or charitable donations will mean you also benefit from tax relief at the higher rate.